 All candidates must have completed a first degree of good standing from an accredited university, equivalent to a British Bachelor’s degree with Honours.
 Proof of English language proficiency in the form of a valid IELTS Academic or other Academic Skills Test (Please see below for details on accepted tests, scores and subscores).

 You will need to have completed a first degree of good standing from an accredited university, equivalent to a British Bachelor’s degree.
-This is usually a three of four year degree, but varies depending on country, institution and discipline.
+This is usually a three- or four-year degree, but varies depending on country, institution and discipline.

-UK NARIC is the United Kingdom’s National Academic Recognition Information Centre and provides services for individuals and organisations to compare international qualifications against UK qualification framework levels.
-You can compare non-UK qualifications to the UK system by contacting NARIC.
+UK ENIC is the UK National Information Centre for the recognition and evaluation of international qualifications and skills and provides services for individuals and organisations to compare international qualifications against UK qualification framework levels.
+You can compare non-UK qualifications to the UK system by contacting UK ENIC.

 Yes, you can still apply, however we will require an interim transcript detailing all modules taken to date.
 If you are accepted, your offer of acceptance will be conditional upon successful completion of your degree and upon meeting the minimum grades set by the selection committee.
 If selected, your final official transcripts and/or certificates will need to be submitted.

 In accordance with UK visa rules, the IIS exempts candidates from the English language requirements if they are nationals of, or have completed undergraduate studies taught in, the following countries: Antigua and Barbuda, Australia, the Bahamas, Barbados, Belize, Canada (only if you are a national), Dominica, Grenada, Guyana, Ireland, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, the United Kingdom and the United States of America.